navarrothiago/upf-bpf/README.md

 Fast Datapath Layer
 - UDP and GTP parse
-- Traffic classification based on PDR
+- Traffic detection based on PDR
 - Traffic forwarding based on FAR

 The logical data model between PFCP Session and IEs is shown in the image below.
 For more detail, see 3GPP TS 29.244 version 16.5.0 Release 16.